What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 If you need to obtain any permits for your business, the fees for those permits are deductible.
 Examples include special parking permits or permits that allow you to operate a business.

 For occasional driving, a person normally doesn't need a phone charger.
-However, with heavy phone use while doing app based work, a charger becomes a necessity to keep your phone operating for longer periods of time.
+However, with heavy phone use while doing app-based work, a charger becomes a necessity to keep your phone operating for longer periods of time.

 You can usually tell if someone does rideshare or delivery work by the fact they have a phone holder.
 The driver app often guides us to our deliveries, or we need easy access to accept or reject delivery offers.
 A phone holder becomes an efficiency tool, making it ordinary and necessary for a more profitable business.

 You can write off the business percent of property taxes on anything you use for your business.
 In the delivery space, that's generally going to be your vehicle.
 Whatever percentage of miles you drove for business, you can take that percentage of your property tax as a deduction.
+This IS deductible for your vehicle property taxes even when claiming the standard mileage allowance.

 This does NOT include your car if you are using the standard mileage allowance.
 Car repairs are covered by the mileage rate.